A Dirty Carnival: Plot

 Soon Byung-doo discovers that Min-ho's gangster film reenacts many of the events from Byung-doo's past, including the hit on Attorney Park.
 Realizing the dangers of the organization being implicated, Byung-doo confronts Min-ho and threatens him never to tell anyone, choosing to spare his life despite pleas from his underlings that he do otherwise.
-These underlings later decide to take matters into their own hands and threaten Min-ho more seriously than Byung-doo was willing to do, but still sparing his life.
-It is then that Min-ho, deeply disturbed, goes to the police and informs them of the potential threats on his life.
+These underlings later decide to take matters into their own hands and threaten Min-ho more seriously than Byung-doo was willing to do, but still spared his life.
+It is then that Min-ho, deeply disturbed, goes to the police and informs them of the potential threats to his life.
 The police attempt to arrest Byung-doo but fail.
-It is then that Byung-doo believes that the proper solution is to eliminate Min-ho once and for all.
+It is then that Byung-doo believes the proper solution is to eliminate Min-ho once and for all.
 As Min-ho (and his film) have become quite popular, it will not be an easy job - Byung-doo intends to perform the hit and fly out of the country, escaping the consequences of his actions.

 Byung-doo moves to assassinate Min-ho at an after-party for his film.
 Min-ho manages to escape outside where he is captured by Byung-doo's underlings who are supposed to take Min-ho to a planned location for Byung-doo to meet them at.
 Upon arrival, Byung-doo is attacked by a group of thugs.
 Despite being outnumbered, Byung-doo manages to stumble away from his attackers, heavily wounded.
 He appears to be saved as his underlings arrive on the scene, however, they betray Byung-doo and kill him.
-Notably, Jong-soo, Byung-doo's former right-hand man and his lone accomplice in the Attorney Park murder, is present and appears to be leading the betrayal.
+Notably, Jong-soo, Byung-doo's former right-hand man and his lone accomplice in the Attorney Park murder is present and appears to be leading the betrayal.

 The scene shifts to a meeting with President Hwang and Min-ho, who appears to be alive and well despite being captured by Byung-doo's men.
 President Hwang discusses potential movie ideas with Min-ho, saying he can draw inspiration from the stories of his past, though they shouldn't be too close to the truth for as he says, "a fiction should remain a fiction", referencing Min-ho's first movie and its connection to Byung-doo's untimely fate.
-Soon Jong-soo joins the meeting, taking Byung-doo's position at President Hwang's side, showcasing his subversion much in the same way that Byung-doo subverted his own boss, Sang-chul.
+Soon Jong-soo joins the meeting, taking Byung-doo's position at President Hwang's side, showcasing his subversion much in the same way that Byung-doo subverted his boss, Sang-chul.